17 Spectacular places to visit in Malaga (beyond beaches)

 • there is not much information about the history of this attraction.
 Hence, it is well worth booking a guided tour which lasts about 1 hour and 30 minutes.

-6. Gibralfaro castle
+6. Gibralfaro Castle

-Afterwards, walk to the Gibralfaro castle, which you can find high on the hill overlooking the city centre.
-The Gibralfaro castle is another remnant of Malaga’s Islamic past.
+Afterwards, walk to the Gibralfaro Castle, which you can find high on the hill overlooking the city centre.
+The Gibralfaro Castle is another remnant of Malaga’s Islamic past.
 You are correct if you think that the Moors built this palace for defensive purposes.

 Unlike nearby Alcazaba, this protective fort had a more warlike purpose – you can still see lookout towers and ramparts.

+The Phoenicians (an ancient civilization) built a lighthouse here more than 2,500 years ago.
+When the Arabs came to the area in the 10th century, they constructed a palace in this place.
 Later Malaga became the main port for the emirate of Granada, and the Sultan of Granada enlarged this fortress in the 14th century.
-The Gibralfaro castle acted as a lighthouse and had military barracks and soldiers.
+The Gibralfaro Castle acted as a lighthouse and had military barracks and soldiers.

-Visiting Gibralfaro castle is one of the best things to do in Malaga if you love history.
-After regaining their power, King Ferdinand and Queen Isabella decided to use this castle as a symbol of Malaga’s flag.
+Visiting Gibralfaro Castle is one of the best things if you love history.
+After regaining their power, King Ferdinand and Queen Isabella decided to use this castle as a symbol for its flag.

 Even though the buildings and courtyards are destroyed, Gibralfaro Castle is well worth a visit.
-The most visible remains of Gibralfaro Castle are the high defence walls from which you can enjoy some of the best views in Malaga.
+The most visible remains of Gibralfaro Castle are the high defence walls from which you can enjoy some of the best views of the city.
+There is also a small military museum with weapons the soldiers used on the battlefield.
+You can also learn here more about the castle’s history after the Reconquest.

 Enjoy the scenery from the walls as you walk around them.